Q: As organizations strive to innovate with digital business, what new pressures do CIOs face?

 In 2015, we have organized the Gartner IT Symposium/ITxpo content around common mission critical priorities.
 This is a shift from prior years which focused on various roles and domains.
 There is a set of technology and information tracks, two leadership tracks, and a set of tracks focused on delivering business value.

 The technology and information tracks represent different planning horizons and focus: Renovate the IT Core (practical actions to take now); Architect the Digital Business (emerging patterns to help set strategy); Plan for the Digital Future (trends with more distant impact).
-The leadership tracks focus on the individual as a leader in the digital enterprise, and on organizational issues such as the
+The leadership tracks focus on the individual as a leader in the digital enterprise, and on organizational issues such as the digital workplace

 .
 New this year, we have a track called Drive Business Growth which explores the use of technology to enable new sources of revenue and customer engagement.
 In addition, there is a day of industry focused content where issues in many distinct verticals are explored as well as cross-industry learnings.

 This is an exciting portfolio of content to help CIOs, and their teams, answer the most pressing questions in a fast-paced digital world.
 The advice will range from practical to visionary, and represents our best thinking across all Gartner agendas.